michael-spengler/bloomfilter/README.md

 # Bloom Filter

-Bloom Filters are efficient probabilistic data structures which you can e.g. use to check whether entries are potentially already [in an array or not](https://www.youtube.com/watch?v=gBygn3cVP80).
+Bloom Filters are efficient probabilistic data structures which you can use to check whether entries are potentially already [in an array or not](https://www.youtube.com/watch?v=gBygn3cVP80).

 ## Usage Examples